SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 On a more serious note, Sam Prioux, highlighted how Web 2.0 creates more complexity and less accessibility to visually challenged users.

-Web 1.0 offered text-to-speech screen readers and since most of the Web was HTML, this made the early web much more universally accessible.
+Web 1.0 offered text-to-speech screen readers and since most of the Web was HTML, this made the early Web much more universally accessible.
 Text could also be printed to braille.

 Today with text layered with images, audio, and video there are still tools to make the Web more accessible.
 Command Line Interface (CLI) tools, image recognition tags, voice recognition, video-magnification, and accessibility APIs.